La Inthonkaew

 came close to killing her.
 At the same time, however, this traumatic experience fully opened the doors of her pictorial imagination.

-painting on any scrap of paper that she could lay her hands on with paints that she herself prepared using mud and flowers.
+La started painting at a very early age while she was still living in the Thai countryside, painting on any scrap of paper that she could lay her hands on with paints that she herself prepared using mud and flowers.

 In 2020, Manuel Anceau gave a lecture on La’s paintings as part of a series organized by Mrs. Lise Maurer at the Institut Protestant de Théologie in Paris, and in the same year Pavel Konečný additionally published a comprehensive selection of her drawings in his “Marginalie” edition.